yuanyuan29/yuanyuan29.github.io/_pages/about.md

 competitions: true
 awards: true
 news: false # includes a list of news items
-latest_posts: false # includes a list of posts items
+latest_posts: false # includes a list of posts items  I found changing just this will not work.
 volunteer: true
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page